permguard/permguard/site/content/docs/0.1/command-line/use-the-permguard-cli.md

   permguard [command]

 Available Commands:
-  accounts    Manage accounts on the remote server apply       Apply the plan to the remote repository authn       Manage tenants and identities on the remote server authz       Manage repositories on the remote server
+  applications    Manage applications on the remote server apply       Apply the plan to the remote repository authn       Manage tenants and identities on the remote server authz       Manage repositories on the remote server